transmission/transmission/docs/Scripts.md

  * `TR_TORRENT_HASH` - The torrent's info hash
  * `TR_TORRENT_ID`
  * `TR_TORRENT_LABELS` - A comma-delimited list of the torrent's labels
- * `TR_TORRENT_NAME`
+ * `TR_TORRENT_NAME` - Name of torrent (not filename)
  * `TR_TORRENT_TRACKERS` - A comma-delimited list of the torrent's trackers' announce URLs

-[https://trac.transmissionbt.com/browser/trunk/extras/send-email-when-torrent-done.sh Here is an example script] that sends an email when a torrent finishes.
+[Here is an example script](https://trac.transmissionbt.com/browser/trunk/extras/send-email-when-torrent-done.sh) that sends an email when a torrent finishes.

 ### Obsolete
 Functionality of these scripts has been implemented in libtransmission and is thus available in all clients.